-D.9 All project export proposals to Nepal and Bhutan require the clearance of the concerned authorities like the authorised dealer /Exim Bank/Working Group on Project Exports depending upon the value and other terms and conditions of the contract at post-award stage.
+D.9 All project export proposals to Nepal and Bhutan require the clearance of the concerned authorities like the authorised dealer /Exim bank on terms and conditions of the contract at post-award stage.
 Provisions of para.
 D1(i) regarding opening of foreign currency bank account, temporary site office, liaison office and availing of temporary overseas borrowings etc.are applicable, mutatis mutandis, in respect of project exports to Nepal and Bhutan.